vrescobar/project-euler/README.md

 # project-euler

-My solutions in clojure to the project Euler problems.
+My solutions in clojure to the [project Euler problems](https://projecteuler.net/problems).

-If you are interested in the PRoject Euler, I recommend you to solve the problems by yourself.
+If you are interested in the Project Euler, I recommend you to solve the problems by yourself.

 ## Usage

-lein repl

-## License

-TBD
+This is not a project intendeed to be used, but if you you want to go ahead I recommend you Light Table live mode or just lein repl.